Ram-N/generative_art/metro_maps/README.md

 **Xanadu Metro Map**

-1. Stations can only be placed on an invisible grid.
-Hexagonal centers?
 2. A "Line" goes from an O station to a D station.
 (O and D should be closer to the boundaries of the grid.)
-3. Parallael lines run fat and adjacent to each other
+3. Parallel lines run fat and adjacent to each other
 4. Some stations are "junctions" where the lines will cross each other.
 Show those with a white oval.
 These are places wherein passengers can switch lines.
 6. All lines can only run at 90 or 45 degree lines, a convention followed ever since the London Underground created its famous maps.